Doctorate in Clinical Psychology

 In accordance with the current HCPC Standards for Education and Training and with current BPS accreditation criteria, the teaching programme is based on HCPC Standards of Proficiency and BPS core competences.
 The academic programme has been designed to mirror the planned acquisition of competences on placements.

 The aim of Year 2 is for trainees to consolidate previous skills and to begin to develop competences with people with intellectual disabilities, children and adolescents, and older adults, during two core placements of six months each in a clinical area different from their Foundation Placement.
-These placement experiences are supported by two academic modules: Integration and Specialist Options, which emphasises EBP alternatives to CBT in Semester 1; and Life-span Development in Semester 2.
-During Year 2 trainees also work towards completion of their research portfolios for submission early in Year 3.
+These placement experiences are supported by two academic modules: Integration and Specialist Options, which emphasises EBP alternatives to CBT; and Life-span Development.
+During Year 2 trainees also work towards completion of their research portfolios for submission midway through Year 3.

 The programme makes particular use of PBL and associated assessments during the first and third years.
 Trainees are assessed using a combination of assessed role-play interviews and presentations as well as written exercises.
 The programme also uses case studies, essays, oral presentations and vivas to assess trainee progress.